deeplearning4j/deeplearning4j/libnd4j/server/README.md

 ## Docker & K8S

 We provide basic Dockerfile, which allows to build Docker image with GraphServer.
-Image is based on Ubuntu 18.04, and has pretty small footprint.
+Image is based on Ubuntu 18.04, and has reasonably small footprint.

 ## Roadmap